Baoulettes/lgx2userspace/README.md

 # LGX2 Userspace driver (with LGX support)

-This software is little more than a POC and no guarantees of functionality are given and it may even be dangerous to use this software.
-Please consider contacting AverMedia for a supported Linux driver.
+This software is based on : [ChrisAJS/lgx2userspace]https://github.com/ChrisAJS/lgx2userspace

+All thanks to them to make it possible.

+All I do is minor tweak to meet my needs.

+Maybe someone else would find it useful

 This project contains a userspace driver for the [AverMedia LGX2 (GC551)](https://avermedia.com/LGX2) as well support for the [AverMedia LGX (GC550)](https://avermedia.com/LGX).